cortexlabs/cortex/docs/deployments/system-packages.md

 # ...
 ```

-And update the cluster for the change to take effect:
+Update your cluster for the change to take effect:

 ```bash
 cortex cluster update --config=cluster.yaml